beeware/Python-Apple-support/README.rst

 * `Python 3.9 <https://github.com/beeware/Python-Apple-support/tree/3.9>`__
 * `Python 3.10 <https://github.com/beeware/Python-Apple-support/tree/3.10>`__

-It works by downloading, patching, and building a fat binary of Python and selected pre-requisites, and packaging them as static libraries that can be incorporated into an Xcode project.
-The binary modules in the Python standard library are statically compiled, but are distribted as ``.so`` objects that can be dynamically loaded at runtime.
+It works by downloading, patching, and building a fat binary of Python and selected pre-requisites, and packaging them as static libraries that can be incorporated into an XCode project.
+The binary modules in the Python standard library are statically compiled, but are distributed as objects that can be dynamically loaded at runtime.

 It exposes *almost* all the modules in the Python standard library except for: